 What is Digital Marketing Maturity Model?

-Digital marketing maturity refers to the ability of a business to consistently use technology to deliver the most relevant content to consumers at various touchpoints along the purchase journey, also referred to as multi-moment consumer contact.
+Digital marketing maturity refers to the ability of a business to consistently use technology to deliver the most relevant content to consumers at various touch points along the purchase journey, also referred to as multi-moment consumer contact.

 Activate and segment your mid-funnel: Stage 2 → Stage 3 of Digital Marketing Maturity

-Middle of the funnel segmentation: “Personalised engagement”
+Middle of the funnel segmentation: “Personalized engagement”

-- Cart_abandoned for more than 30days
+- Cart_abandoned for more than 30 days

 - Product_viewed_not_ added_to_cart

-👉 Product _viewed_more than 3times
+- Product _viewed_more than three times

-India’s largest e-commerce fashion brand, W for Woman, implemented first-party data strategies and activated their mid-funnel audience.
+Segment the users who are first-time visitors and provide them “newbie discount codes”India’s largest e-commerce fashion brand, W for Woman, implemented first-party data strategies and activated its mid-funnel audience.
 They saw increased match rates beyond 80% and tripled their ROAS.
-Check out to know W for Woman’s story.
+Check out to know W for Woman story.

 Bottom of the funnel segmentation: “One step closer to conversion”

-👉 Added_to_cart_not purchased
+- Added_to_cart_not purchased

-👉 Product wishlisted less than 3 days
+- Product wishlisted less than three days

 Audience re-activation segmentation: “No more 180 days cookie retention fear”

-👉 Bring the Xmas and easter customers back to the funnel
+- Bring the Xmas and easter customers back to the funnel

-👉 Bring the cyber Monday sales audience back to the funnel
+- Bring the Cyber Monday sales audience back to the funnel